 As for how closing joint credit card accounts will impact your credit, it’s difficult to generalize and would probably be best addressed on a case by case basis.
 It’s possible that closing a joint credit card account with a long positive payment history could negatively impact your credit score.
 However, according to industry experts, even if there were a slight benefit to keeping the account open, such benefit does not outweigh the potential risks associated with being liable for an account over which you have no control.

-Ensure that all types of insurance such as health, life, homeowner’s are either canceled outright, if no longer needed, or moved into one individual name.
+Ensure that all types of insurance such as health, life, and homeowners are either canceled outright if no longer needed, or moved into one individual name.
 There’s no reason to continue to be responsible for your ex-spouse’s health care after the divorce, as who knows how much he/she could accrue in health care bills or if he/she would file bogus claims to receive benefits.
 Consult your insurance agent to see what the process entails.

 Also, make sure that your ex is no longer a beneficiary of your life insurance, should something happen to you.
 Not taking this step could wind your family up in a nasty battle in the future.